 Election of Chairperson

-A chairperson of the Board (the “Chairperson”) shall be elected annually and should be selected from among the Nominating Committee Directors by a majority of the Directors then in office.
+A chairperson of the Board (the “Chairperson”) shall be elected annually by a majority of the Directors then in office.
 The President shall not be the Chairperson.
 The Chairperson shall preside at meetings of the Board and exercise and perform such other powers and duties as may from time to time be assigned to him or her by the Board or prescribed by these Bylaws.

 Terms; Election of Successors

-Other than Directors initially appointed by the incorporator of the Corporation (which Directors shall hold office until the first election of Directors)and the President of the Corporation, the Directors shall be elected by the Member at the annual meeting of the Corporation for two-year terms as follows:
+The Initial Directors elected by the Member shall hold office until the end of the annual meeting of the Member in 2017.
+Other than the Initial Directors and the President of the Corporation, the Directors shall be elected by the Member at the annual meeting of the Member for the terms set forth as follows:

 One Nominating Committee Director shall sit in Seat 1.
-The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2018, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2018 and every second year thereafter.
+The initial term for such Director shall begin upon the election of Directors at the annual meeting of the Member in 2017 and shall end at the end of the annual meeting of the Member held in 2019, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2019 and every third year thereafter.

 One Nominating Committee Director shall sit in Seat 2.
-The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2017, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2017 and every second year thereafter.
+The initial term for such Director shall begin upon the election of Directors at the annual meeting of the Member in 2017 and shall end at the end of the annual meeting of the Member held in 2020, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2020 and every third year thereafter.

 One ICANN Director (other than the President) shall sit in Seat 3.
-The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2018, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2018 and every second year thereafter.
+The initial term for such Director shall begin upon the election of Directors at the annual meeting of the Member in 2017 and shall end at the end of the annual meeting of the Member held in 2019, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2019 and every third year thereafter.

 One ICANN Director (other than the President) shall sit in Seat 4.
-The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2017, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2017 and every second year thereafter.
+The initial term for such Director shall begin upon the election of Directors at the annual meeting of the Member in 2017 and shall end at the end of the annual meeting of the Member held in 2020, and subsequent terms shall begin upon the conclusion of each annual meeting of the Member held in 2020 and every third year thereafter.

 No Nominating Committee Director may serve more than two consecutive terms.
 For these purposes, a person elected to fill a vacancy in a term shall not be deemed to have served that term.
 There shall be no limit on the number of terms an ICANN Director (other than the President) may serve.
 The term as an ICANN Director of the person holding the office of President shall be for as long as, and only for as long as, such person holds the office of President.